minvws/nl-covid19-notification-app-backend/README.md

 The rest of the setup should work as-is.

 ### Projects
-The codebase consists of the following projects, allowing you to locally set up a backend that contains Temporary Exposure Keys, Exposure Key Sets, a Manifest, and the various configuration JSON-files that are representative of the actual backend.
+The codebase consists of the following projects, allowing you to locally set up a backend that contains Temporary Exposure Keys, Exposure Key Sets, a Manifest, and the various configuration JSON files that are representative of the actual backend.

-#### DatabaseProvision
+#### DbProvision
 A console application that removes and rebuilds the required databases; only used for development and debugging.
 The `nonuke`-argument can be supplied to prevent removing any existing databases.
-Additionally, several types of JSON-files can be inserted into the database by means of passing one of the following arguments, followed by a path to the specific JSON-file:
+Additionally, several types of JSON files can be inserted into the database by means of passing one of the following arguments, followed by a path to the specific JSON file:
 - `-a`, for AppconfigV2.
 - `-r`, for RiskCalculationParametersV2.
 - `-b`, for ResourcebundleV2.
 - `-b2`, for ResourcebundleV3.

 #### DbBuilder
-Identical to the DatabaseProvisioner, but only supports the `nonuke`-argument.
+This project exists purely for running the Docker setup described [above](#Docker-(Windows/Linux/macOS)).
+It is identical to the DbProvision project, but only supports the `nonuke`-argument.

 #### GenTeks
-A console-application that generates Temporary Exposure Keys ('TEKs') and inserts them into the database.
-For development- and testing-purposes only.
+A console application that generates Temporary Exposure Keys ('TEKs') and inserts them into the database.
+For development and testing purposes only.
 Two arguments can be passed to the application: the amount of workflows (or 'buckets') and the amount of TEKs per workflow.
-By default, 10 workflows with each 14 TEKs are created, equivalent to passing the arguments `10 14`.
+By default, 10 workflows with each 1000 TEKs are created, equivalent to passing the arguments `10 1000`.
+These arguments can be found (and changed) in `src/GenTeks/Properties/launchSettings.json`

 #### ForceTekAuth
-A console-application that authenticates all workflows in the database, equivalent to users contacting the GGD to publish their workflows.
+A console application that authenticates all workflows in the database, equivalent to users contacting the GGD to publish their workflows, or self-authorising their workflows through [Coronatest.nl](https://coronatest.nl/).

-For development- and testing-purposes only; no command-line arguments can be provided.
+This project is for development and testing purposes only.
+No command-line arguments can be provided.

+As the GenTeks project currently marks workflows as "authorised" when it creates them, there is strictly speaking no need to run the ForceTekAuth project anymore.

 #### PublishContent
-A console-application that, equal to DatabaseProvision, allows the insertion of various JSON-files into the database.
+A console application that, equal to DbProvision, allows the insertion of various JSON files into the database.
-The files can be inserted into the database by means of passing one of the following arguments, followed by a path to a JSON-file that contains said content:
+The files can be inserted into the database by means of passing one of the following arguments, followed by a path to a JSON file that contains said content:
 - `-a`, for AppconfigV2.
 - `-r`, for RiskCalculationParametersV2.
 - `-b`, for ResourcebundleV2.
 - `-b2`, for ResourcebundleV3.

-#### SigtestFileCreator
+#### SigTestFileCreator
-A console-application that is used to check if the private keys of the installed certificates can be accessed and used.
-For development- and testing-purposes only.
+A console application that is used to check if the private keys of the installed certificates can be accessed and used.
+For development and testing purposes only.

-The program has one command-line argument: the path to a file that will be signed with the RSA- and GAEN-key.
+The program has one command-line argument: the path to a file that will be signed with the RSA and GAEN key.

 #### ProtobufScrubber
-A console-application that alters the GAEN-signature of a signed file so that it can be verified by OpenSSL.
+A console application that alters the GAEN signature of a signed file so that it can be verified by OpenSSL.
 The requirement of this program stems from a difference in writing the header bytes to the signature files.
 See `X962PackagingFix.cs` for more info.

-The program has one command-line argument: the path to a zip with an export.sig-file.
+The program has one command-line argument: the path to a zip with an `export.sig` file.

 #### EfgsTestDataGenerator
 A webservice that is used for automated end-to-end tests.
 It exposes one endpoint to mock the EFGS-service.

 #### Content.WebApi
 A webservice for downloading the various files by the clients.
-It exposes endpoints that allows the user to download the manifests, exposure keysets, appconfig-files, resourcebundles and risk-calculation parameters.
+It exposes endpoints that allows the user to download the manifests, exposure keysets, appconfigs, resourcebundles and risk calculation parameters.

 #### DailyCleanup
-A command-line program that removes old data from the database, in order to comply with privacy regulations.
+A console application that removes old data (i.e., older than 14 days) from the database, in order to comply with privacy regulations.

 After the cleanup, it generates a set of statistics:
 - The total amount of TEKs.
 - The amount of published TEKs.
 - The total amount of Workflows.
 - The total amount of Workflows with TEKs.
 - The total amount of Workflows authorised.

 As the name suggests, the DailyCleanup is run every night at a set time.

 #### EksEngine
-The meat and potatoes of CoronaMelder.
-A console-application that takes all authorised workflows and downloaded TEKs from EFGS, bundles them into an EKS, signs it and places it in the databas.
+A console application that takes all authorised workflows and downloaded TEKs from EFGS, bundles them into an EKS, signs it and places it in the databas.
 It then updates the manifest and prepares the TEKs from the authorised workflows for delivery to EFGS.
+Please find more elaborate documentation on the EksEngine in `docs`.

-#### ICC.V2.WebApi
+#### Icc.V2.WebApi
 A webservice that exposes the PubTek-endpoint.
-This endpoint is used to authorise workflows with the GGD-key.
+This endpoint is used to authorise workflows with the GGD key.
+Its functionality is used by the GGD Portal and by [Coronatest.nl](https://coronatest.nl/).

 #### Icc.WebApp
+This project contains 2 functionalities:
+1. the frontend code for the GGD Portal, utilizing [Microsoft.AspNetCore.SpaServices.Extensions](https://www.nuget.org/packages/Microsoft.AspNetCore.SpaServices.Extensions).
-A webservice that is used internally as a pass-through to the PubTek-endpoint.
-It exposes the endpoints for the GGD telephone-operators that use the ICCportal-website.
+2. a webservice that is used as a passthrough to the PubTek-endpoint described [above](#Icc.V2.WebApi) for the GGD Portal, and that provides authorisation functionality for the GGD Portal.

 #### Iks.Downloader
-A console-application that downloads TEKs from EFGS and stores them to be processed by the EKSEngine.
+A console application that downloads TEKs from EFGS and stores them to be processed by the EKSEngine.

 #### Iks.Uploader
-A console-application that takes the TEKs that the EKSEngine has prepared and uploads them to EFGS.
+A console application that takes the TEKs that the EKSEngine has prepared and uploads them to EFGS.

 #### ManifestEngine
-A console-application that updates the manifest with the most recent content of the databases.
+A console application that updates the manifest with the most recent content of the databases.

 #### MobileAppApi.WebApi
-The webservice that the clients use to request the creation of a Workflow (or 'bucket'), upload their TEKs and perform decoy-uploads to preserve the privacy of the client.
+The webservice that the clients use to request the creation of a Workflow (or 'bucket'), upload their TEKs and perform decoy uploads to preserve the privacy of the client.

 ## License